openkruise/kruise/README.md

 The official kruise-controller-manager image is hosted under [docker hub](https://hub.docker.com/r/openkruise/kruise-manager).

-### Enable specific controllers
+### Optional: Enable specific controllers

-If you only need some of CRDs in Kruise and want to disable others, you can use either one of the two options or both:
+If you only need some of the Kruise controllers and want to disable others, you can use either one of the two options or both:

 1. Only install the CRDs you need.